ryand56/r2-upload-action/README.md

     source-dir: src
     destination-dir: artifacts # Can be anything as long as it is an actual path
     output-file-url: 'true' # defaults to true
+    custom-charset: 'charset=utf-8' # Not Required, Used to custom charset
 ```
 See the latest [action.yml](https://github.com/ryand56/r2-upload-action/blob/master/action.yml) for every input and output or take a look below.
 <!-- -->